"Tastes just like chicken"

 According to Aida Nuff, spokesperson for Food Aire, a major airline catering company based in Dallas, the most popular meals among the new creations delivered to their clients have been Snake Eyes Sandwiches (all the rage on Las Vegas charter flights), Toad Suck Teriyaki (offered by Arkansas-based carrier Air Ozark), Cornfrog-On-A-Stick (available on MidAmerican Airlines flights during the popular summer state fair season) and Tuatara Tacos (being promoted on domestic Kiwi Airways flights).

 Not to be outdone, several lodging companies will also jump on the bandwagon—or in this case, on the buffet table.
-For instance, the Traveller Hotel Group, known as a vanguard in the lodging business, contracted with Joe Rogan, host of NBC's popular television show Fear Factor, to develop trendy menu items to replace its Atkins food offerings, which according to a statement released by THG, has "lost its hipness on the fad diet scene."
+For instance, the Traveller Hotel Group, known as a vanguard in the lodging business, is working to develop trendy menu items to replace its Atkins food offerings, which according to a statement released by THG, has "lost its hipness on the fad diet scene."